-Powertrain warranty vs. bumper to bumper warranty: what's the difference?Together, these two warranties are known as the manufacturer’s warranty.
-The powertrain warranty is here to cover the most expensive, crucial mechanical components of your vehicle.
-Like we said before: if it has to do with the direct creation or flow of power, it is part of your powertrain and would fall under the terms of a powertrain warranty.
+How Does a Powertrain Warranty Differ from a Bumper-to-Bumper Warranty?Together, these two auto warranties are known as the manufacturer’s warranty .
+The powertrain warranty covers the most expensive, crucial mechanical components of your vehicle.
+As previously noted: if it has to do with the direct creation or flow of power, it’s part of your powertrain and would fall under the terms of a powertrain warranty .

 My car’s factory powertrain warranty is expiring soon.
-Should I buy an aftermarket extended warranty?Plenty of companies offer extended warranty coverage to concerned buyers looking for the peace of mind provided by a warranty.
+Should I buy an aftermarket extended powertrain warranty?Plenty of companies offer extended warranty coverage to concerned buyers looking for the peace of mind provided by a warranty.
 These third-party warranties typically cost $1,000 to $3,000, depending on the extent of coverage as well as the age and mileage of the used vehicle to be covered.

 Considering that the cost of powertrain repairs can be in the thousands, an extended third-party warranty can look like a tempting proposition.
-But it only looks that way: in truth, most buyers of these warranties never actually use them.
+But it only looks that way: in truth, most buyers of these extended powertrain warranties never actually use them.
 If they do, the cost of repairs often turn out to be less than the cost of the warranty.

-A better financial decision is to sock away what a third-party warranty would cost you in an account that’s earmarked for emergency car repairs.
-If you need to tap into it because of an unforeseen trip to your mechanic, the money is there; if you don’t need it, you’ve got an extra thousand or two to play with.
+A better financial decision is to save what a third-party warranty would cost you in an account that’s earmarked for emergency car repairs.
+If you need to tap into it because of an unforeseen trip to your mechanic, the money is there; if you don’t need it, you have extra savings toward your next vehicle purchase.

 The Bottom LineThe powertrain is the heart of an automobile.
-If any component in this integrated series of systems fails, your car becomes a two-ton paperweight.
+If any component in this integrated series of systems fails, your car becomes undrivable.
 A properly working powertrain is vital to having a reliable, dependable vehicle.